Kjarten/XAudiole/README.md

 - b.
 Aðgerð var beint eitthvað annað, *redirect*
 - c.
 Aðgerð tókst ekki og villuna má finna hjá okkur, í client
 - d.
 Aðgerð tókst ekki og villuna má finna hjá vefþjón, á server
 ---

+**[Sumar 2014] What does it mean that HTTP is stateless?**

+- a.
+A web server does not need to store any state between requests from user
+- b.
+A web server must store all state between requests from users since the browser does not
+- c.
+A web browser can not store any state between requests from user
+- d.
+A web browser must store all state between requests from users since the web server does not
+---

+**[Sumar 2014] What is the difference between frontend and backend?**

+- a.
+Backend resides on the web server and programs written there generate HTML, CSS or JavaScript that is sent to the frontend where the browser interprets it and the user interacts with it
+- b.
+Frontend is the UI the user sees, implemented with HTML and CSS.
+Backend is all the code, e.g. JavaScript and PHP
+- c.
+Backend is where all the programming happens in a web application, frontend is only the UI
+- d.
+There is no difference between frontend and backend
+---